andreipfeiffer/css-in-js/README.md

 Didn't manage to start it with Next.js + TypeScript.
 The [Cxs official example](https://github.com/vercel/next.js/tree/canary/examples/with-cxs) uses version 3, while today we have version 6.
 The example doesn't work, because the API has changed.

-The solution looked interesting, because it is marketed to be very light.
+The solution looked interesting, because it is supposed to be very light weight.

 ### Fela